evanliu3594/LYFtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of LYFtools is package some of my frequently used functions for easy use.
+The `LYFtools` package is a collection of some of my frequently used functions for easy use.

 # Installation

-If you’re interested, you can install the development version of LYFtools like so:
+If you’re interested, you can install the development version of `LYFtools` like so:

 ``` r
 devtools::install_github('evanliu3594/LYFtools')